Do you have kids? Do you love to read to them? Or to encourage them to read themselves?

 The thing I love most about OverDrive is that once the titles expire, you can immediately rent another book.
 They don’t make you wait until the next month to check out new books.

-Tip: If you love audiobooks, check out our hacks and tips to listen for free.
+Tip: If you love audiobooks, check out our tips on how to listen to audiobooks for free.

 Hoopla is another free app that ties to your local library card.
 You can borrow up to four titles each month.
 Once it expires, you have to wait until the following month to rent new titles, so it’s not as flexible as OverDrive.